Britt Baker: Early feuds and AEW Women's World Champion (2019–2022)

 At Double or Nothing on May 30, Baker defeated Shida to win the AEW Women's World Championship for the first time.
 On the premiere episode of Rampage on August 13, Baker held on to the title by defeating Red Velvet, after which she introduced Jamie Hayter as her ally.
 Baker successfully defended her title for the fifth time when she defeated Tay Conti at Full Gear.
 At Revolution in March 2022, Baker debuted a new AEW Women's World Championship belt and retained the title over Rosa.
 On Dynamite later that month, Baker lost the AEW Women's World Championship to Rosa in a steel cage match.

-Baker participated in the 2022 Owen Hart Foundation Tournament, winning over Maki Itoh in the first round and advancing to the finals by defeating Toni Storm in the semifinal round.
-At Double or Nothing in May, Baker defeated Ruby Soho to become the tournament's inaugural female winner.